Interns for Spring 2014:

 Lilly Rogers graduated from Suffolk University in 2012, where she majored in Sociology with a concentration in Health, Medicine, & the Body and minored in Women & Gender studies.
 She currently resides in Providence with a personal library that is threatening to encroach upon her entire apartment.
 Lilly aspires to travel the world and someday own a dog.
 Her passions lie in LGBTQ rights, feminism, and truly comprehensive, inclusive sexual health education.
 She is a writer who hopes someday to brazenly publish her work, including a memoir about her process of coming out as a lesbian, and identifying as Femme.

-Kayla is a Sophomore at Johnson & Wales University where she studies Event Management with a focus in non-profit events and fundraisers.
-While she loves planning events, Kayla’s passion lies in sex-positivity and sexuality education.
-On campus she serves as the Co-President of “ASK!
+Kayla is a Sophomore at Johnson & Wales University where she studies Sports, Entertainment, and Event Management.
+While she loves planning events, Kayla’s passions lie in sex-positivity and sexuality education.
+In 2012 she was named a Point Scholar by the Point Foundation, the nation’s largest scholarship fund for LGBTQ students of merit.
+On campus Kayla serves as the Education Chair of the “Pride Alliance” and the Co-President of “ASK!
 Wellness & Equity Education”, a peer education and resource advocacy organization that provides university-wide programming around alcohol and drugs, nutrition and wellness, sleep and stress management, sexual health and pleasure, and gender & sexuality education.
 She is often referred to by her peers as the campus “Condom Lady”, a nickname she’s grown quite fond of!
-In her spare time, Kayla runs her own company–Frankly Speaking–and works with college-aged women as a Sex + Pleasure Coach.
 When she’s not busy with all of the above, you’ll probably find Kayla indulging in her favorite guilty pleasures–french fries, endless pots of tea, and Netflix documentaries!

 Ash is a Virginia-born psychology student, who wishes to eventually become a sex therapist that specializes in LGBT issues, as well as counseling queer youth that grew up in small towns similar to hers.
 Her desire to pursue a career related to sexuality was shaped by a college class on sex and gender, her forays into gender studies, and late-night outings with her friends to the nearby adult novelty shop for their $5 grab-bags.
 When she’s not working with the CSPH, her passions include yoga and cross-stitching explicit rap verses.
 She drinks lots of coffee and probably spends too much on edgy, androgynous haircuts, but is undeterred.